sirnewton01/post-web/README.md

 It is difficult to hide content in plain text.
 Opportunities for malicious content are much less.
 Since everything is out in the open it forces the author to be more concise and clear, which is probably a good thing in general.
 Even hyperlinks are exposed and not abbreviated, helping to prevent phishing attacks.
-Remote code is never executed by default.
+Remote code is never executed unless the user requests it.

 ### Hyperlinking